hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] it is possible to rename a morph
   - [ ] using the halo
   - [ ] using the context menu on the layer info (both these options affect labels and tooltips)
-- [ ] when leaving the sequence view, the topbar does not draw on the interactive anymore but it is again possible to add morphs to the world
+- [ ] it is still possible to draw morphs in the world

 ### Inspector